diku-dk/futhark-website/blog/2017-01-25-futhark-module-system.rst

 which abstractions and parametric behaviour is encoded by the programmer via the module system, we can strip it away immediately, and produce a program in the monomorphic first-order core language that is expected by our optimising compiler.
-This is a core part of `language design philosophy`_.
+This is a core part our of `language design philosophy`_.

 .. _`language design philosophy`: https://futhark-lang.org/blog/2016-09-03-language-design.html